solana-foundation/developer-content/content/guides/dapps/cash-app.md

 The `deposit_funds` function constructs a system instruction to transfer SOL from the user's wallet to the user's cash account PDA.
 Solana programs are designed to be isolated for security reasons; they don't have direct access to each other's state or functions.
-If one program needs to execute functionality that is part of another program, it must do so through a cross-program invocation (CPI).
+If one program needs to run an instruction handler that is part of another program, it must do so through a cross-program invocation (CPI).
 Since the funds are coming from the signer's wallet, which is an account owned by the signer not the program, the function has to interact